 Portable White Noise Machine

-The rohm portable sleep machine is for serious sleep on the go.
+The Marpac Hush sleep machine is the best sleep machine ever made.
 It’s great for travel and has a lanyard for easy hanging anywhere.
 It’s rechargeable with a USB charger and has surprisingly powerful sound for its size.
-I couldn’t believe it really.
+As good as the regular machine we use at home.
+I couldn’t believe it.
 It is loud enough to mask all those disruptive noises that rouse baby from nap.
 We keep ours in the stroller and she goes out like a light!
+People stare but hey she’s sleeping!

 The Mountain Buggy Bagrider solves the problem for families who need a stroller and a carry on.
 This carry-on bag transforms into a traveling seat for toddlers up to 33 lbs.
 The back of the seat also offers a mesh pocket, perfect for storing passport and phone with easy-to-reach access.
 The bag itself has great maneuverability even when you put a kid on top.
 The seat is also safe, offering a 5-point safety harness with adjustable straps.